DDG(X): History

 With the cancellation of the CG(X) in 2010, the U.S. Navy embarked on new studies and programs for the future of the air defense role fulfilled by the Ticonderoga-class cruisers.
 Because the cruisers were built on the Spruance-class destroyer hulls, they had limited upgrade potential due to space, weight, and power margins.

 Meanwhile, the procurement of the Zumwalt-class destroyers was severely curtailed due to high costs and a renewed emphasis on air and missile defense for larger combatants.
 Eventually, the Navy chose to upgrade the Ticonderogas and procure the Flight III Arleigh Burke-class destroyers with the enhanced AN/SPY-6 and improved combat systems to supplement the Ticonderogas for air and missile defense.

 The Navy also launched studies into a Future Surface Combatant (FSC) to replace the Ticonderoga-class—which will reach the end of their service lives in the 2020s—as well as older flights of the Arleigh Burke class.
-The FSC evolved into the Large Surface Combatant (LSC) program, which became the DDG(X), with the program office established in June 2021.
+The FSC evolved into the Large Surface Combatant (LSC) program, which became the DDG(X).
+The DDG(X) program office was established in June 2021.
 In February 2022, Gibbs & Cox was contracted to provide design and engineering support.
 The Navy is retaining the lead design role.

 Design

 Hull

 Various hull configurations are currently being tested at Naval Surface Warfare Center (NSWC) Carderock and NSWC Philadelphia.
 A concept presented at the 2022 Surface Warfare Symposium depicts an angular hull form with displacement of 13500 MT, a conventional bow and a superstructure reminiscent of the Zumwalt-class destroyer.
 Future vessels of the class may be lengthened with a payload module for additional capabilities.

 The DDG(X) hull design will incorporate lessons and elements from both the Arleigh Burke and Zumwalt designs.
 The vessels will be able to accommodate larger missile launch systems, improved survivability, and space, weight, power, and cooling margins for future growth.
 As the ships will replace the Ticonderoga-class cruisers, they will have air defense command and control facilities and accommodations for an admiral's staff.

-Parts of the design concept of the DDG(X) have also been noted as externally similar to the Type 055 destroyer by some defense analysts, with two classes of ship sharing similar stealth profiles, propulsion configurations, and vertical launch system placements.